Financial-Times/dotcom-page-kit/packages/anvil-ui-bootstrap/readme.md

 # @financial-times/anvil-ui-bootstrap

-This module provides a JavaScript bootstrap for your client-side code which can be embedded in your HTML pages.
+This package provides a JavaScript bootstrap for your client-side code which can be embedded in your HTML pages.
 The bootstrap implements feature detection ([cuts the mustard](#cutting-the-mustard)) to determine if the browser should receive a core or enhanced experience, and the capability to load script files as appropriate.

 ## Getting started

-This module is compatible with Node 8+ and is distributed on npm.
+This package is compatible with Node 8+ and is distributed on npm.

 ```sh
 npm install --save @financial-times/anvil-ui-bootstrap
 ```

+After installing the package you can use it to embed the bootstrap data into your pages.

+### Client-side integration

-After installing the module you should add `no-js` and `core` class names to your document element (`<html>`).
+After installing the package you should add `no-js` and `core` class names to your document element (`<html>`).
 These can be used as hooks for styling elements when providing a non-enhanced, core experience.
 They will be swapped with `js` and `enhanced` class names if the bootstrap runs successfully.

 ```diff
 <!DOCTYPE html>